OlivierSohn/hamazed/BACKLOG.md

 - Press H to show help / press H to hide help (write on the right of the game)

-- When server unreachable, sendToServer Disconnect does nothing, so Escape key doesn't work as intended.
-- Message displayed when server is unreachable is wrong (a game is currently running on the server)
-- "Please Wait" after level finished can be long if other player doesn't press the key, we could inform by state: GameState WaitingAcknowledgement [ShipId]

 - ranking :
 high scores of a user can be stored locally, and sent to other clients when connecting to a server.
 How to prevent fraud?